 3. Narrow your topic

-This might seem like a no-brainer, but your white paper needs to provide a new perspective from other, similar white papers.
+This might seem like a no-brainer, but when thinking about how to write a white paper, you need to provide a fresh perspective from other, similar SaaS white papers.
 Think about how to demonstrate your expertise in a way that encourages conversation.
 Often this unique point of view can come from the subject matter experts you chose to interview.
+Be sure to create a fully fleshed out content brief so everyone is on the same page.

 5. Designate research and writing time